 Silverman trained at the North Carolina School of the Arts and now works extensively in opera, theatre and dance.
-Opera credits include Die Meistersinger von Nürnberg for the Netherlands Opera, Un ballo in maschera for the Metropolitan Opera, New York, Otello, The Turn of the Screw, Billy Budd, Julius Caesar, Peter Grimes, A Midsummer Night’s Dream, Jenufa and Kát'a Kabanová for English National Opera, La battaglia di Legnano, I due Foscari, I Lombardi alla prima crociata and Death in Venice for Hamburg State Opera, Norma and the ‘Eight Little Greats’ season for Opera North and Tannhäuser for San Francisco Opera.
-He has also worked for companies including Deutsche Oper Berlin, Vienna State Opera, Teatro Real, Madrid, Bavarian State Opera and the Aix-en-Provence Festival.
+Opera credits include Un ballo in maschera for the Metropolitan Opera, New York, Gloriana for Teatro Real, Madrid, Otello, Billy Budd, Julius Caesar, Peter Grimes, A Midsummer Night’s Dream, The Turn of the Screw and Jenufa for English National Opera, and Norma and the ‘Eight Little Greats’ season for Opera North.
+He has also worked for companies including Deutsche Oper Berlin, Vienna State Opera, Bregenz Festival, Dutch National Opera, Liceu, Barcelona, Bavarian State Opera, Hamburg State Opera, San Francisco Opera and the Aix-en-Provence Festival.

-In dance, Silverman works regularly with Fabulous Beast, his credits including Rian, The Rite of Spring, James Son of James, The Bull, The Flowerbed and Giselle.
-His theatre credits include designs on Broadway and the West End, for the National Theatre, the Royal Shakespeare Company, the Almeida, the Gate and the Young Vic.
+In dance, Silverman works regularly with Michael-Keegan-Dolan, his credits including Swan Lake/Loch na hEala, Rian, and The Rite of Spring.
+In theatre he regularly works with Enda Walsh, including Grief is a Thing with Feathers, The Second Violinist, Arlington, Ballyturk and Misterman.
+Additional theatre credits include designs on Broadway and the West End, for the National Theatre, Théâtre du Châtelet, Toneel Group Amsterdam, the Royal Shakespeare Company, the Almeida, the Gate and the Young Vic.